prometheus/docs/CONTRIBUTING.md

   This will avoid unnecessary work and surely give you and us a good deal of inspiration.

-* Generally, the documents you see on https://prometheus.io are sourced from this repository.
+* Generally, the documents you see on <https://prometheus.io> are sourced from this repository.
 The only exception are the documentation pages that are versioned per Prometheus release.
-Those are sourced in [prometheus/prometheus docs directory](https://github.com/prometheus/prometheus/tree/main/docs) for the related version.
+Those are sourced in [the docs directory of the prometheus/prometheus repository](https://github.com/prometheus/prometheus/tree/main/docs) for the related version.